[HISTORY: Adopted by the City Council of the City of Hoboken 6-20-2018 by Ord. No. B-48. Amendments noted where applicable.]

 - A. A recyclable paper carry-out bag is a paper bag that meet all of the following minimum requirements:

-- B. A reusable bag is a bag made of cloth or other nonplastic washable material with handles that are specifically designed and manufactured for multiple reuse and meets all of the following additional requirements:[Amended 8-7-2019 by Ord.
-No. B-169]
+- B. A reusable bag is a bag made of cloth, other nonplastic, or recycled plastic per the definition below, washable material with handles that is specifically designed and manufactured for multiple reuse and meets all of the following additional requirements:[Amended 8-7-2019 by Ord.
+No. B-169; 2-19-2020 by Ord.
+No. B-235]

 - (1) It has a minimum lifetime of 125 uses;